justinjest/python-essentials/lessons/10Data Storage and Retrieval.md

 ---

 ### **Storing Data in CSV**
-1. Use Python's `csv` module to write data in rows and columns.
+1. Use Python's `csv` module to write tabular data in a CSV format.
-2. Add more details like image sources or descriptions.
+2. Store data in rows and columns, which is convenient for spreadsheet manipulation and analysis.

 #### **Example Code: Storing Data in CSV**
 ```python